 Courtney Van Den Bussche-Doll received her bachelor's degree in psychology from the University of Jamestown and her master's in Clinical Mental Health Counseling from Minnesota State University - Moorhead.
-Courtney has a background of working with children, adolescents and adults with various mental health concerns, as a school-based and outpatient provider in group and individual settings.
-She has extensive experience working with survivors of domestic violence and sexual assault, and has a great passion for helping these population.
-She has also worked with many other various mental health diagnoses such as depression, anxiety, PTSD, borderline personality disorder, OCD, bipolar, and substance use.
+Courtney has extensive experience working with survivors of domestic violence and sexual assault, and has a great passion for helping these populations.
+She has also worked with many other various mental health conditions and concerns, such as depression, anxiety, PTSD, borderline personality disorder, grief and substance use.
 Courtney sees clients ages 12 and older.
 She integrates Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), strengths-based and trauma-informed practices with her clients.
 Additionally, she is able to offer Trauma-Focused Cognitive Behavior Therapy (TF-CBT) and is a certified DBT therapist.
-Courtney finds it rewarding to work with clients that have trauma histories and related symptoms, specifically anxiety, depression, PTSD, attachment concerns, substance use difficulties, etc. She strives to provide a nonjudgmental, open-minded and welcoming space for her clients to be able to unload their stressors and concerns.
+She strives to provide a nonjudgmental, open-minded and welcoming space for clients to be able to unload their stressors and concerns.
 Courtney is an LGBTQ+ ally and aspires to provide culturally competent services.
-In her spare time, she enjoys softball, baseball, and hockey, as well as watching any Marvel movie, traveling, hiking, decorating, and spending time with loved ones and her dog.
+In her spare time, she enjoys softball, baseball, and hockey, as well as watching any Marvel movie, decorating, being outdoors, talking about Canada and spending time with family and friends (especially her rescue pup 😊).

 Brittnee is a Licensed Professional Clinical Counselor (LPCC) with a background in serving children, adolescents, and adults.
 Brittnee has a unique way of addressing symptoms by looking at the broader framework in which the individual is living in.
 Working to help clients meet their needs within this system includes looking at spiritual, emotional, physical, and social aspects most important to them.
 Brittnee specializes in treating trauma, attachment difficulties, anxiety, depression, and emotional distress related to chronic health conditions.
 She uses a Person-Centered Approach to identify and incorporate strengths the individual already possesses to empower them to be an active participant in their treatment.